HunterPie/HunterPie-legacy/docs/Plugins/game.md

 ### SecondMonster
 <params>Type: <a href="?p=Plugins/monster.md"><Type>Monster</Type></a></params>

-This is the second monster context, it handles everything related to the first monster.
+This is the second monster context, it handles everything related to the second monster.

 ### ThirdMonster
 <params>Type: <a href="?p=Plugins/monster.md"><Type>Monster</Type></a></params>

-This is the third monster context, it handles everything related to the first monster.
+This is the third monster context, it handles everything related to the third monster.

 ### HuntedMonster
 <params>Type: <a href="?p=Plugins/monster.md"><Type>Monster</Type></a></params>